matthew1000/node-snowmix/README.md

 snowmix = Snowmix.new({ port: 1234 })
 ```

-(Multiple Snowmix instances can be created you are running multiple Snowmixes on different ports/hosts.
+(Multiple Snowmix instances can be created if you are running multiple Snowmixes on different ports/hosts.
 If the same host/port is requested multiple times, the same `Snowmix` instance is supplied to prevent multiple identical connections.)

-Snowmix is controlled by (a range of commands)[http://snowmix.sourceforge.net/Documentation/reserved.html].
+Snowmix is controlled by [a range of commands](http://snowmix.sourceforge.net/Documentation/reserved.html).
 Use this library to send any Snowmix command with `sendCommand()`:

 ```js